 Decide when to go to Japan

 Deciding when to go to Japan was a tricky task.
 I wanted to go during the cherry blossom season in spring but also wanted to see the koyo (autumn leaves) season in Autumn.
 Eventually, I booked the tickets for December, to celebrate my birthday in Japan.
 It's important to figure out what to expect from your trip and book the tickets to Japan accordingly.
 Just know that August is very hot and February tends to be the coldest.
 Winter is the low season so tickets will be cheaper whilst Spring attracts most tourists because of the sakura season, hence it will be the most expensive time to travel to Japan.
+We visited Japan every season in the last 5 years and we think Autumn and Winter are the best times to visit.
 Read more about when to visit Japan.

 Decide what type of trip you want